-- In large bowl stir yeast and warm milk.
+- In a large bowl, combine yeast and warm milk.
 Let stand for 10 minutes or until frothy.
-Transfer to stand mixer with dough hook.
+Transfer to a stand mixer with a dough hook.
 (You can do this by hand but the dough is quite sticky).

-- Using dough hook, beat dough until smooth and elastic, about 10 minutes, adding up to ¼ cup more flour if necessary if dough is extremely sticky.
+- Beat dough until smooth and elastic, about 10 minutes, adding up to ¼ cup more flour if dough is extremely sticky.
 (It will eventually get less sticky as the gluten in the flour develops).

 - Punch down and let stand for 10 minutes.

 - Reserve a piece of dough, about 4 oz, and form into ball.
 Set aside.

 - Press or roll out remaining dough on lightly floured surface.

 - Put the praline in a sealed plastic bag and crush with a mallet.
 Reserve ¼ cup.

 - Spread the remaining praline over half of the dough.
 Fold dough over and press to enclose praline.
 Continue folding over to incorporate pralines, and shape it into ball.

 - Place in greased brioche pan.
 Top with reserved ball of dough.